AdrianTorjKobza/System_Design/Design_a_Highly_Distributed_LLM_Training_System.md

 2. **Job Submission & Gang Scheduling:**
    * An ML Engineer submits a declarative PyTorch/Megatron-LM training job specification to the Kubernetes API.
    * The **Volcano Gang Scheduler** evaluates aggregate cluster capacity.
-It enforces **all-or-nothing scheduling**—the job is only provisioned when the exact number of required GPUs and network topology constraints are simultaneously available, preventing partial scheduling deadlocks.
+It enforces **all-or-nothing scheduling**.
+The job is only provisioned when the exact number of required GPUs and network topology constraints are simultaneously available, preventing partial scheduling deadlocks.

 3. **Multi-Dimensional Parallel Initialization:**
    * The training operator initializes worker pods across compute nodes.